• Skip to content

 Intro

 The course leader, Flo Pietzsch, was a strength and conditioning coach with the Lawn Tennis Association and at the English Institute of Sport.
-He is an accredited member of UKSCA and has advised and worked with UKSCA on curriculum development on their recent coaching science content.
+He is an accredited member of UKSCA and has advised and worked with UKSCA on curriculum development on its recent coaching science content.

 Find out about postgraduate events